Advantages of IPS display panels:

 Another important characteristic of IPS monitors is that they are able to support professional color space technologies, such as Adobe RGB.
 This is due to the fact that IPS monitors are able to offer more displayable colors, which help improve color accuracy.

 With regard to gaming, some criticisms IPS monitors include more visible motion blur coming as a result of slower response times, however the impact of motion blur will vary from user to user.
 In fact, mixed opinions about the “drawbacks” of IPS monitor for gaming can be found all across the web.
-Take this excerpt form one gaming technology writer for example:
+Take this excerpt from one gaming technology writer for example: “As for pixel response, opinions vary.
+I personally think IPS panels are quick enough for almost all gaming.
+If your gaming life is absolutely and exclusively about hair-trigger shooters, OK, you’ll want the fastest response, lowest latency LCD monitor.
+And that means TN.
+For the rest of us, and certainly for those who place even a modicum of importance on the visual spectacle of games, I reckon IPS is clearly the best panel technology.”
+Read the full article here.

 IPS Monitor Bottom Line